Skip to main content

 Resources

-ICANN org Service Level Targets and Guidelines for Response to Community Requests Implementation of Work Stream 2, Recommendation 7.2.2-7.3.3
+ICANN org Service Level Targets and Guidelines for Response to Community Requests

 Facilitation of Response to Advice Issued to the Board

 ICANN org provides a service to the community and Board by facilitating the Board Advice process in drafting statements of understanding.
-The process is as follows; after ALAC, RSSAC, or SSAC submits advice to the ICANN Board, ICANN org acknowledges receipt to the Advisory Committee.
+The process is as follows; after ALAC, RSSAC, RZERC, or SSAC submit advice to the ICANN Board, ICANN org acknowledges receipt to the Advisory Committee.
 After receipt and acknowledgment, ICANN org, on behalf of the ICANN Board, reviews the advice and seeks to ensure a fulsome understanding.
 The understanding is usually reflected through drafting a short summary of the perceived actionable item for the ICANN Board and/or organization.
 This draft statement of understanding is then sent to the respective Advisory Committee or its proxy for review.
 The Advisory Committee or its proxy then has the opportunity to provide confirmation that it agrees with the draft understanding or provide feedback as necessary.

 The service level target between receipt of Board Advice and communicating the statement of understanding to the Advice Provider (following the process described above) is 14 calendar days.
 The timeframe for the steps that follow in the Board Advice process (evaluation, consideration, and implementation) are variable because they are dependent on the unique topics, complexities and actions that are related to each instance of Board Advice.